 - Signed Financial statement and clear understanding of your and your sponsor’s relationship.

-- English Language test certificate in between the duration of two years
+- English Language test certificate between the duration of two years

 Are There Any Other Requirements?

-One of the most frequent questions that many applicants ask is if there are any other things that they need to know for applying as a student in Australia.
+One of the most frequent questions that many applicants ask is if there are any other things that they need to know to apply as a student in Australia.

 COVID-19 test was mandatory to travel anywhere after the global pandemic.
 However, the Australian Government no longer mandates COVID-19 tests for visitors to Australia.

 You must still ensure that you meet the standards of your airline and any countries through which you transit.